 6 Free or Cheap Ways How to Sell Land Without a Realtor

-While essential, those two steps alone may not be enough to sell your property.
-So, next we cover how to sell your land online.
+While essential, those two steps alone may not be enough to successfully sell land.
+Next, we cover how to sell your land online.

 These steps will give you the best chance to sell your vacant land in a reasonable amount of time without spending much on advertising.

-Need more detail on any of the ways to sell land without a real estate agent?
-Check out the rest of our for sale by owner posts.
+Do you need more details on selling land without a real estate agent?
+Check out our guide to selling land by owner in 4 steps.

 In this guide:

 - 💰 Eliminating the listing agent's commission can save you money when selling land without a realtor.